-Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, Jun 26, 2018.
+Discussion in 'Other health news and research' started by Andy, Jun 26, 2018.

 Yeah, I delved into that article and hope that the compound she is testing sees the light of day.

 I've just skim read the article.
 I must have missed the bit about testing a compound.
 Can you point to it?

 I thought the part about chronic pain being different from acute pain was interesting.

 I'm not clear on how using an MRI to try to qualify pain would be any more successful than using an MRI to measure IQ.
 MRIs will demonstrate activity in both, but qualifying discrete levels may be a ways off.
 54-Tesla or such...

 The implication from that article is that chronic pain cannot (currently) be cured, because it is no longer really "physical", but instead arises from the brain.

 I had chronic pain lasting 30 years which was then 90% reduced by a skilled surgeon, and the fix has so far lasted about 15 years.
 If the chronic pain was arising from my brain how did surgery ever reduce it?

 Placebo effect of course.

 So many inferences made from fMRI data are problematic.
 But isn't it good to know that we are making those problematic inferences based on the most expensive, high resolution scanner available.
 That's a great comfort.